One of the most common questions I get asked relates to whether internal auditor or lead auditor training is more appropriate? Where should one start?

 I recall writing about this before, and the answer is that it depends on several factors.
 Lets start with something I strongly recommend to everyone…

-Firstly Seek Accredited Training
+Firstly Seek Globally Recognized Training

 Whether you are looking to learn how to audit against ISO 9001 or ISO 13485 (or other Standards), the starting point is ensuring you are looking at accredited training options.